oomag/azuretemplates/vm-7nic-1pip-32diskstorage-dnszone/README.md

 Azure template for easier storage vm creation
 This version creates a machine with 32Tb storage and 8 network interfaces (one of which has public IP).
+Also it creates a DNS zone with a hostname which point to all of private IP addresses of there 8 nics.

 [![Deploy to Azure](http://azuredeploy.net/deploybutton.png)](https://azuredeploy.net/)